ajoberstar/derl/README.md

 # DERL

-Data Eval Return Loop.
+Data Eval Return Loop (pronounced like Daryll).
 A REPL-based Clojure IDE.

 ## Why does it exist?